Dr. Thomas Holm Professor of Music; Department Chair

 A member of Northwestern's faculty since 2000, Dr. Holm teaches a wide variety of choral, vocal and music history courses in addition to directing choral ensembles.
 He also conducts the Sioux County Oratorio Chorus.

-Holm was on sabbatical for the 2016–17 academic year teaching courses at a university in Taiwan, as well as directing various choral and instrumental ensembles and offering workshops and master classes in choral methods and conducting techniques.
-He also studied the choral techniques of Taiwanese musicians.
+Holm was on sabbatical in Taiwan in 2016–17 and again in 2023, teaching courses at a university as well as directing various choral and instrumental ensembles and offering workshops and master classes in choral methods and conducting techniques.
+He has returned to Taiwan nearly every year since then and has prepared 15 Taiwanese choral works for performance by American choirs and conductors.

 Prior to coming to Northwestern College, he served as director of choirs at The King’s University College in Edmonton, Alberta, and as chair of the fine arts department and music professor at Prairie Bible College in Three Hills, Alberta, Canada.
 Dr. Holm is the recipient of two Canada Council choral conducting grants, as well as the two-year Sir Frederick Haultain Fellowship awarded by the Province of Alberta for outstanding academic scholarship in the arts.